 Thai Chili 2 Go is a fast-casual restaurant in the southwestern US state of Arizona that specializes in quality ingredients for an approachable menu targeting diners unfamiliar with Thai food.
 All seven Thai Chili 2 Go locations make ordering and dining quick and convenient thanks to service offerings like an advanced mobile app, a Web-based online ordering option, a “skip the line” order pick-up benefit, and a host of door-to-door delivery partners.

-With the success of mobile and Web ordering, Thai Chili 2 Go wanted to bring the convenience of online ordering into the store, targeting those who are already familiar with the menu.
+With the success of mobile and Web ordering, Thai Chili 2 Go wanted to bring the convenience of online ordering into the store.
 Touchscreen kiosks would be paired with a payment device and receipt printer, making the ordering process entirely self-service, fast, and efficient.
 Frequent diners would be able to avoid the lines, ordering their favorites quickly and easily, then picking up their order when called.

-To deliver this kiosk experience, Thai Chili 2 Go enlisted the services of ZIVELO, a leading self-service technology brand specialized in the bespoke creation and delivery of self-service kiosks and digital signage solutions.
-Founded in 2008 with the mission to revolutionize the way brands use technology to interact with their consumers, ZIVELO had deep restaurant experience, counting McDonald's among their customers.
+To deliver this kiosk experience, Thai Chili 2 Go enlisted the services of ZIVELO (now a part of VERIFONE), a leading self-service technology brand specialized in the bespoke creation and delivery of self-service kiosks and digital signage solutions.
+Founded in 2008 with a mission to revolutionize the way brands use technology to interact with their consumers, ZIVELO had deep restaurant experience, counting McDonald's among their customers.

 Thai Chili 2 Go also needed the ability to freely and quickly modify menu items and promotional information, balanced with the possibility that network connectivity could be unreliable.
 The underlying solution thus had to thrive in both online and offline environments, accommodating data connectivity in either scenario.